teklal/global-services/app/services/_wash/wash-m40_en.md

 pictures:
 ---

+## Capacity

+Water treatment and distribution for 40,000 people for a maximum of 4 months according to ERU SOPs.

 ## Emergency Services

 1. Treatment (with chemical, non filtration) and distribution of up to 600,000 litres of water a day to a population of up to 40,000.
 2. The unit can set up nine different storage and distribution points for up to 75,000 litres a day.
 3. Distribution and trucking capacity for the transport of treated water to dispersed populations.

-## Capacity

-Water treatment and distribution for 40,000 people.

-## Additional information
+## Designed for
 1. Response to population that could be scattered but not very dispersed, due to the need to set up a water treatment not mobile camp.
 2. The unit requires the availability of a suitable local surface water supply.
 3. Tanks for water treatment are normally not mobile.